pweth/javascript-snow/README.md

 ```
 <canvas id="snowfall-element">
 ```
+- Adjust the size of the canvas element as you require

 - Include the **snowfall.js** or **snowfall.min.js** file in your HTML (below your canvas element)
 ```
 <script src="snowfall.min.js"></script>
 ```
 - Let it snow! ❄️

-**Note:** You may need to adjust the z-index value of the canvas using CSS to get it positioned in the way you want